-After analyzing products, scanning reviews, spending more than 36 hours of research and speaking with our test users, we think the CLC Custom Leathercraft 1608 Electrician's Comfort Lift Combo Tool Belt is the one of the Best Electrician Tool Belt on the market.
+After analyzing products, scanning reviews, spending more than 36 hours of research and speaking with our test users, we think the Gatorback B240 Electrician's Combo with Pro-Comfort Back Support Belt.
+Heavy is the one of the Best Electrician Tool Belt on the market.

 DEWALT DG5103 Small Durable Maintenance and Electrician's Pouch with Pockets for Tools, Flashlight, Keys